Failed English final, became professional writer

 Fighting for representation in the literary canon

-But when I was pondering on a topic to discuss for the 2018 International Speaking Competition of Toastmasters, I wasn’t quite sure if others would want to hear why.
+But when I was pondering on a topic to discuss for the 2018 International Speaking Competition of Toastmasters, I wasn’t quite sure if others would want to hear why I love the Harlem Renaissance so much.
 The short story version is the Harlem Renaissance was the first topic I wrote about professionally and was published in a magazine (Citizens in America).

 The longer version involved me being on academic probation (with a 3.2 GPA) — with the threat of expulsion — from my first undergraduate university, Northern Michigan University.
-While NMU had a questionable reason for trying to doing so, the true reason was that I’d ruffled quite a few feathers in the English department.
+While NMU had a questionable excuse for trying to expel me, the true reason was that I’d ruffled quite a few feathers in the English department.
 I also refused to back down from creating a diverse literary canon in an American Literature III course.

 Choosing an edgier Toastmasters speech

 Initially I took the safe route and made my competition speech (and my final speech to receive the Competent Communicator certificate) about innovation and ideas.
 I’d just finished an amazing book by Sam Harrison entitled “Idea Spotting: How to Find Your Next Great Idea.”